We may earn affiliate commissions for the recommended products. Learn more.

 VersionPrice

-Even without the addition of Private IPs for specific servers (an additional $5/month), Astrill VPN is one of the most expensive VPN services on the market.
+Even without the addition of Private IPs for specific servers (an additional $5.00/month), Astrill VPN is one of the most expensive VPN services on the market.

-You do get 5 simultaneous connections, but there is no free trial.
-There's also no surefire refund policy (money-back guarantee) either.
+You do get 5 simultaneous connections, but there is just a 7-day free trial if you contact support before purchasing a plan.
+There's also no refund policy.
 Yet, there is a very basic Android version available for free in the Google Play store, though it likely won't be enough to get the complete picture.

 VIP package

 Besides, the Multi-hop (chaining VPN servers) feature is available for VIP users only.
 However, since this option costs extra, the multi-hop you get is supercharged.
-You can configure up to 3 multi-hop server combinations picking the needed countries yourself.
-It will bury your real IP deep.
+You can configure up to 3 multi-hop server combinations, picking the needed countries yourself.

 Interface and ease of use